IngmarBitter/defenders/md/Salvation/Baptism.md

     - Mat 28:19 MEV

 As new believers, we commit to making Jesus our Lord and being obedient to His commands.
 Baptism signifies the public initiation into the community of Christ-followers and, in many cases, the completion of the process of coming to saving faith.
 When we undergo baptism, it demonstrates that our commitment has matured from the intellectual realm to practical action, guiding our behavior.
-When part of the conversion process, the act of baptism completes the process of coming to saving faith and gives the new believer the confidence that he is now trusting Jesus as his Lord and Savior which in turn prompts God to provide the gift of salvation by making Jesus’s sacrificial death effective in atoning for their sin guilt.
-Thus, baptism becomes the occasion through which salvation is gifted by the means of Jesus’s atoning death.
+When part of the conversion process, the act of baptism completes the process of coming to saving faith and gives the new believer the confidence that he is now trusting Jesus as his Lord and Savior and that God has provided the gift of salvation by making Jesus’s sacrificial death effective in atoning for their sin guilt.
+Thus, baptism becomes the first occasion in which one is assured of the gift of salvation through the means of Jesus’s atoning death.
 While this is the ideal conversion scenario, people can also come to saving faith without baptism, but as soon as they learn that we are commanded to be baptized, they should be baptized.

 In addition, full immersion in water symbolizes and connects us with Christ's death, burial, resurrection, and their atoning benefits for us: